KenT2/pipresents-gtk/README.md

 PI PRESENTS  - Version 1.6.1 (GTK)
 ==================================

-pipresents-gtk is a major rewrite of the internals of Pi Prenets to make it compatible with Raspberry Pi Model 5 and with the Wayland Desktop environment introduced in RPI OS Bookworm.
+pipresents-gtk is a major rewrite of the internals of Pi Presents to make it compatible with Raspberry Pi Model 5 and with the Wayland Desktop environment introduced in RPI OS Bookworm.

-In addition other changes have been made to remove unsupported software.
-I have also tidied up some of the profile fields that have grown like topsy over the 10 years of Pi Presents development.
+Other changes have been made to remove unsupported software and I have also tidied up some of the profile fields that have grown like topsy over the 10 years of Pi Presents development.

  .
 Tkinter and PIL replaced by GTK4

  .
 RPI.GPIO replaced by GPIOZero

  .
-Chrome web browser replaced by webkit browser engine . mplayer based audio player by MPV video player now plays audio
+Chrome web browser replaced by Webkit browser engine

+ . mplayer based audio player removed.
+MPV video player now plays audio

-GTK runs on a RPi5 or RPi4 under Bookworm with the Wayland DE.
+GTK runs on a RPi5 or RPi4 under Bookworm using the Wayland Desktop Environment.

 To use GPIO on a RPi model 5 the GPIOZero I/O plugin must be used.
-This plugin will work with any model of RPi
+This plugin will work with any model of RPi.

 TO INSTALL PIPRESENTS-GTK